 Is it loving to allow a hurricane to devastate a city and its population when it is in your power to prevent it?
 Is it loving to sit back and allow children to be abused and killed by parents or other people?
 Or is it loving to allow AIDS, or Ebola, or even the flu hurt and kill so many people?
 I have to admit that that does not seem to be a loving thing to do, and I suspect that most people, at least secretly, struggle with it as well.

 But people who do this are disconnecting love from God.
 They envision ‘love’ as some form of abstract object that is independent of God.
 They believe they know what love is.
 And that they are qualified to judge God against their understanding of what love is.
 But if he is love, then that makes no sense.
 If he is love, then everything he does comes from love.
 Even if we do not understand it.

 Given that God is love, how do I reconcile that with the evil found in the world today?
 Evil that it seems God could eliminate if he choose to.
 Evil that seems incompatible with love.

 My first response is that by and large I do not know.
-I serve a God that is well beyond my ability to comprehend, much less judge.
-And I believe that God is love, and trust that what he is doing is done in love.
+I serve a God who is well beyond my ability to comprehend, much less judge.
+And I believe that he is love, and trust that what he is doing is done in love.

 It is argued by some that God has sufficient reason for allowing evil to exist in our world.
 That it accomplishes some purpose in his plan for creation.
 And I do see that a fallen world can produce in us a desire for something better.
 A desire that would open us to God’s redemptive plan.